ARMmbed/mbed-client/porting-guide.md

 yotta link
 ```

-You could also just commit and push your untested code to github, but it’s good to be able to test before committing.
+You can also just commit and push your untested code to github, but it is always a good idea to test before committing.

 # Step 4: Implementing lwm2m-client-platform

 Clone your `mbed-hal-<platform>` module from github.
-You need to make sure it
+If
 you use [`yotta link`](http://docs.yottabuild.org/reference/commands.html#yotta-link)
-again, to complete the link from the global links directory from this module:
+again, make sure to complete the link from the global links directory from this module:

 ```
 # in lwm2m-client-platform, run:
 yotta link lwm2m-client-platform
 ```

+**Pekka says: Please re-write this.
+It is very confusing.**
 This will cause your in-development `lwm2m-client-platform` implementation that
 you previously linked to be used when you compile this module.
 If we don’t do this linking step, then the last version of `lwm2m-client-platform` , if available, that we committed to github will be used.
+**Until this**

-The `lwm2m-client-platform` module must provide a platform-specific implementation for lwm2m-client.
-The API which needs porting are defined in
+The `lwm2m-client-platform` module must provide a platform-specific implementation for the lwm2m-client.
+The APIs that needs porting are defined in the `lwm2m-client-linux` module.
-the `lwm2m-clienty-linux` module which is also provided to you.
 The header files contain documentation alongside the declaration of each function, where the function is described along with its parameters and return value.

-The header files (m2mconnectionhandlerimpl.h and m2mtimerimpl.h) contains all the functions that needs porting and corresponding implementation of your platform.
+The header files `m2mconnectionhandlerimpl.h` and `m2mtimerimpl.h` contain all the functions that needs porting and corresponding implementation of your platform.

+**Pekka says: Is this redundant.
+You just named above two header files that require porting.**
 There are two header files which require porting for your platform.

-You can check `lwm2m-client-linux` module available through this package to see how it is done for Linux platform.
+To see how this is done in Linux, check the `lwm2m-client-linux` module available in this package.

 # Step 5: Implementing M2MConnectionHandlerImpl class for your platform